Passes & Permits

-Special Use Permits – National Forests provide a variety of land use and commercial/organized recreation opportunities which may require a special use permit.
+Tahoe National Forest provides a variety of land use and commercial or organized recreation opportunities which may require a special use permit.